 GitLab shared runners are virtual machines, which means that they have a layer of virtualization between the host machine and the container that executes the job.
 This additional layer may cause overhead, which could slow down work and extend wait times.
 Performance may also be restricted because the runner may not have direct access to all of the host machine's resources because it is running inside a virtual machine.

 5. Business Model

 As was already stated, the billing per minute model underlies GitLab's business strategy.
 Therefore, GitLab has no cash motivation to make investments to raise the efficiency of shared runners.
 Shared runners are designed to be used by all users, so there may be several users performing jobs on one runner at once, which can cause resource contention and slower performance.

 Shared runners may experience stability, reliability, and maintenance issues in addition to the aforementioned restrictions.
 You do not have direct control over the infrastructure of the runner because it is provided by GitLab, which may result in unanticipated downtime or update problems.
 Furthermore, since shared runners are used by numerous users, there might be incompatibilities between the jobs of various users, which can have an even greater impact on performance and dependability.

 CI/CD pipelines can be easily run using GitLab shared runners, but they have a number of drawbacks that can result in slower performance and longer wait times.

-In contrast, Cloud-Runner offers runners that are optimized for performance and can handle high workloads with ease.
+In contrast, we, at Cloud-Runner, offers runners that are optimized for performance and can handle high workloads with ease.
 With dedicated resources, multithreading, and a high-speed network, Cloud-Runner can provide faster pipeline execution and shorter wait times.
 Performance can be further enhanced because there is no resource contention because each runner is dedicated to a single user.